jmnorheim/Movi.com/README.md

    - Run backend-tests: `npm run test:backend`
    - Run frontend-tests: `npm run test:frontend`
-   - Run Cypress: `npx cypress open`, then chose E2E testing, then chose Electron
+   - Run Cypress: `npx cypress open`, then chose E2E testing, then chose Electron.
+You need to be on the NTNU network or VPN to conduct the cypress tests.

 5. **Code formatting**: